🌍 Introduction

 🕯️ Beeswax: Healing Beyond the Hive

 Beyond candles and cosmetics, beeswax has notable anti-inflammatory and protective properties.
 When used in balms or creams, it forms a breathable barrier that retains moisture while soothing the skin.
+Even beeswax plays a role in the intersection of bees and human health, providing non-toxic alternatives for skincare and household use.

 Uses: